manikantkumar25-spec/liviathans-rest-game/README.md

 ---

+if you want to play it directly [leviathans-rest.html](https://github.com/user-attachments/files/29687956/leviathans-rest.html)

 ## 📖 Overview

 **Leviathan's Rest** is a browser-based 3D exploration game where players descend into the remains of an ancient sea titan.
 Inside its enormous skeleton lies a forgotten civilization of glowing coral cities, abandoned laboratories, mysterious ruins, and unique marine ecosystems waiting to be explored.